fx89/acct/docs/usage-requirements.md

 Steps:
 1) Look up the service with the given `serviceName` in the configuration table.
    If not registered, register it now.
+2) Save the `contextPath` of the service identified at the previous step.
-2) Update the list of item types mapped to the service identified previously, even if it's not the first time the service is registered.
+3) Update the list of item types mapped to the service identified previously, even if it's not the first time the service is registered.
-3) Look up the FeignClient that's been internally mapped to the given `serviceName`.
-   If not found, create one at this time.